yifan0414/CSNote/cs50/Lecture 2 - CS50's Introduction to Artificial Intelligence with Python.md

 **The Markov Assumption**

-The Markov assumption is an assumption that the current state depends on only a finite fixed number of previous states.
+The Markov assumption is an assumption that the current state **depends on only a finite fixed number of previous states**.
 This is important to us.
 Think of the task of predicting weather.
 In theory, we could use all the data from the past year to predict tomorrow’s weather.
-However, it is infeasible, both because of the computational power this would require and because there is probably no information about the conditional probability of tomorrow’s weather based on the weather 365 days ago.
+However, **it is infeasible**, both because of the computational power this would require and because there is probably no information about the conditional probability of tomorrow’s weather based on the weather 365 days ago.
 Using the Markov assumption, we restrict our previous states (e.g. how many previous days we are going to consider when predicting tomorrow’s weather), thereby making the task manageable.
 This means that we might get a more rough approximation of the probabilities of interest, but this is often good enough for our needs.
 Moreover, we can use a Markov model based on the information of the one last event (e.g. predicting tomorrow’s weather based on today’s weather).

 **Markov Chain**